Znakki/your-bourse/ Assumptions.md

 3. the user creates a pet with more than 1 tag and then the user tries to find a pet with each tag separately and then using all tags in the same time.
 4. Boundaries for each field in 3 requests
 5. lower-upper case for the searching of pets by tags
+6. the user creates entities with specified ids